hugsy/gef/docs/api/gef.md

 hide_context() → bool
 ```

-Helper function to hide the context pane
+Helper function to hide the context pane.

 ---